Freddie Freeman Player Props: Dodgers vs. Pirates

-Freddie Freeman -- with a slugging percentage of .395 in his past 10 games, including no home runs) -- will be in action for the Los Angeles Dodgers versus the Pittsburgh Pirates, with Johan Oviedo on the hill, on April 25 at 6:35 PM ET.
+Freddie Freeman -- .237 average over his past 10 games -- will be in action for the Los Angeles Dodgers against the Pittsburgh Pirates, with Roansy Contreras on the hill, on April 26 at 6:35 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Cubs.
+He had a one-hit showing in his last game (1-for-4) against the Pirates.

 Freddie Freeman Game Info & Props vs. the Pirates